-- B. In his/her senior year, the student must submit the standard application for admission to the Graduate School including: an application form, application fee, transcripts, and GRE scores to the Graduate School.
+B. In his/her senior year, the student must submit the standard application for admission to the Graduate School including: an application form, application fee, transcripts, and GRE scores to the Graduate School.
 In addition, a graduate degree plan, signed by the prospective student, the department chair, and the graduate coordinator must be submitted before the beginning of the student's senior year.
 Departmental permission to apply to the bachelor's/master's degree program does not guarantee admission to the Graduate School.
-Admission is contingent on meeting eligibility requirements at the time of entering the graduate program. - C. The graduate degree plan for the master's degree must clearly indicate: - Courses (maximum of 12 graduate credit hours) that will be double-counted for both bachelor's and master's degree; - Additional graduate courses that will be taken but not counted toward the bachelor's degree; - The student intends to fulfill his/her course requirements for the master's degree no later than a year after receiving the bachelor's; - Intended graduation date for the master's degree.
+Admission is contingent on meeting eligibility requirements at the time of entering the graduate program.